ministryofjustice/cloud-platform-terraform-pushgateway/README.md

 You may also view the above metric in the console.

-A more realistic example is one where you can embed the code that pushes your custom metrics.
+A more realistic example is one where you can embed the pushing of the metrics within code.
 Below is an example of using Python to achieve this:

 ```
 import requests